WizArdZ3658/Classification-of-Iris-flowers/README.md

  Machine Learning.
 It has got 4 columns (4 characteristics, length and width of sepals and petals) and 150 rows (instances or total number of samples measured).
 The whole data-set consists of three types of flowers.

+ Predicted attribute is the class of iris plant.

+ ### Attribute Information:

+1. sepal length in cm
+2. sepal width in cm
+3. petal length in cm
+4. petal width in cm
+5. class:
+-- Iris Setosa
+-- Iris Versicolour
+-- Iris Virginica

  ## About my program
  My program correctly classifies (accuracy of 96%) the flowers into 3 different types.